 Japanese Judoka Mitsuyo Maeda, who was personally trained by Judo's founder Jigoro Kano, moved to Brazil.
 He was also trained by one of Kano's instructors Tsunejiro Tomita as a means to show that size did not matter in regards to Judo.
-Tomita was the smallest of the teachers; but, he is the first student from Kano and learned the most.
+Tomita was the smallest of the teachers, but he is the first student from Kano and learned the most.

-His final destination was Brazil.
-Maeda became a very popular figure in Brazil.
-When he performed a demonstration at the La Paz Circus, Maeda got the attention of Carlos Gracie, the son of Gastao Gracie.
+When Maeda did a demonstration at the La Paz Circus, Maeda got the attention of Carlos Gracie, the son of financier Gastao Gracie.

 That style follows the same philosophy as Judo: leverage and proper technique can overcome size and strength.
 Through Helio's expanding on Judo's groundwork, Brazilian Jiu-Jitsu would slowly become developed.

 However, one might want to know the difference between Brazilian Jiu-Jitsu and Gracie Jiu-Jitsu.
-Gracie Jiu-Jitsu is Brazilian Jiu-Jitsu; but, that type is usually utilized by members of the Gracie family.
+Gracie Jiu-Jitsu is Brazilian Jiu-Jitsu, but that type is usually used and taught by members of the Gracie family.

-Many BJJ schools fall under the same trap that many other traditional martial arts schools like Karate and Tae Kwon Do fall into in regards to being more of a tournament school which focus more on the sport (with rules) instead of the actual martial art that has the different attacks, defenses, and counterattacks.
+Many BJJ schools can fall under the same trap that many other traditional martial arts schools like Karate and Tae Kwon Do fall in regards to being more of a tournament school which focuses more on the sport (with rules) instead of the actual martial art that has the different attacks, defenses, and counterattacks.

 Brazilian Jiu-Jitsu didn't get popularized until the first UFC fight in 1993 with the victory of Royce Gracie.

 Like Judo and traditional Jiu-Jitsu, Brazilian Jiu-Jitsu is practiced with a gi.
 You have formal and informal training.

 Keep in mind that while Brazilian Jiu-Jitsu is derived from Judo, the name is derived from Judo's other name which is called “Kano Jiu-Jitsu.”
-Because of that, the style is called Brazilian Jiu-Jitsu instead of “Brazilian Judo.”
-The belt system utilized in Brazilian Jiu-Jitsu is derived from Judo.
+Because of the naming, the style is called Brazilian Jiu-Jitsu instead of “Brazilian Judo.”
+The belt-ranking system utilized in Brazilian Jiu-Jitsu is derived from Judo.

 Neither Is Better Than The Other:

 You have grappling tournaments and sports rules to thank for the misconception that Brazilian Jiu-Jitsu is better than Japanese Jiu-Jitsu and vice versa.
 Keep in mind Brazilian Jiu-Jitsu came from Judo which came from traditional Jiu-Jitsu.

 In that respect, it's important to think of Brazilian Jiu-Jitsu and an extension of Jiu-Jitsu's ground fighting.
 It's also important to show that tournaments are the worst barometer to see if Japanese Jiu-Jitsu or Brazilian Jiu-Jitsu is effective than the other.